benklassen77/benklassen77.github.io/mechanics/SolidMechanics.md

 $$ \bar y = \frac{\sum(\prime A\prime(\bar y))}{\sum(\prime A)} \tag(Y axis centroid) $$

+There are two forms of moment of inertia: mass and area.
+These are often confused, but they are relatively simple to distinguish.

+If someone says "moment of inertia", they are referring to mass, or first moment of inertia.
+This is referred to by I in calculations.

+**Moment of inertia** = provides resistance against changing the rotational speed of rotating body.
+In a sense, it is analagous of mass in rotational situations.
+Units in form eg. $ lb\cdot in^2 $. dM represents small quantity of mass, and r represents distance of small mass from the axis.

+$$ I = \int (r^2 dM) \tag (Moment of inertia) $$

+While the MOI equation is cool, MOIs are found on wikipedia for common shapes.

+If someone says "second moment of inertia", they are referring to area.

 - how to reduce distributed load to simple loading
 - Moment of inertia (areas, parallel-axis theorem, composite areas